cafeed28/replugged-nitrospoof/README.md

 [![Install in Replugged](https://img.shields.io/badge/-Install%20in%20Replugged-blue?style=for-the-badge&logo=none)](https://replugged.dev/install?identifier=com.cafeed28.NitroSpoof)

-Use some Nitro features without wasting your money!
+Use some Nitro features without wasting your money

 ## Features

-- Send emoji as pictures
+- Send emojis as images
-- - Emoji escaping
-- - Can hide emoji link (thanks [j4k0xb](https://github.com/j4k0xb))
-- - Can use emojis if they are unavailable due to a lack of boosts (they are unavaiable with nitro, use this plugin even if you have nitro 😼)
-- - Removes unavailable emoji tint in emoji picker
+- Send emojis that are not available on the server
-- Send stickers as pictures (only png yet)
+- Send stickers as images (currently only static .png stickers are supported)
-- - TODO: apng and lottie support
-- Stream in 1080p/Source 60 fps quality (use at your own risk! may lead to account ban)
-- Doesn't spoof premiumType
+- Screen share in 1080p/Source 60fps

 ![image](https://cdn.discordapp.com/emojis/962730564840996964.png?size=20)